 Chat Stations provide students with topics for discussion, with a different one at each rotation.
 These could be ideas that they will encounter in a text or real life, and are great for building confidence in students as they get to practice speaking skills in a much smaller group.

-2. To create your stations, break the big task into smaller chunks
+2. Break the big task into smaller chunks

 Once you decide the purpose and end result of your station activity, you need to decide how you will break it down into small, focused tasks for your kids, ones that will take an equal amount of time.

 If you are doing chat stations, you will have one topic per station.
-For example, when I do Macbeth, we begin with chat stations that have the kids reflecting on and discussing topics like peer pressure, guilt, ambition, etc. Each topic is a different station (You can grab this free activity here ).
+For example, when I do Macbeth, we begin with chat stations that have the students reflecting on and discussing topics like peer pressure, guilt, ambition, etc. Each topic is a different station that gets them engaged in the ideas they will encounter in the text (You can grab this free activity here ).

 With Animal Farm, I did stand up chat stations.
 At one they discussed whether true democracy is ever possible.
 At another, they discussed the characteristics of a good leader.
 There were five in all and each one zeroed in on a different idea from the novella.

 The chunks of an essay:

 If you want the students to complete a finished product like an outline or draft, you need to choose activities where the order that they complete the tasks doesn’t matter.

 For example, when I do pre-writing stations for an essay, I make sure that the students already have a thesis before we start.
 Then, they can brainstorm ideas for an intro, work on developing one point, or think about research they might need at any point in the rotation.